Founding Director & Editor-In-Chief

 Finding journalism and media jobs is the first stumbling block for so many of us.
 Where do you find them?
 How do you make sure you find them first?
 What if you don’t want to work in London?

 There are actually way more journalism job sites than you might think, so here’s our massive (and regularly updated list) of where to scour for jobs.
-We’re good like that.
+These are all the sites we use when putting together our free weekly newsletter — but follow them yourself and you’ll give yourself a free heads up.

 Journo ResourcesYou’re here and you didn’t know we did jobs?!?
-Get yourself up on that top menu RIGHT now.
-We’re the only website to only list jobs that show a salary range, so you know what you’re applying for.
+Get yourself up on that top menu right now.
+We’re the only website to only list jobs that show a salary range, so you know what you’re applying for and if it’s worth your time.
 And, of course, all jobs are paid.
 We also make it easy to filter for jobs outside of London, those with remote working, and much more.
 Not everyone wants to be forced to use the tube daily.
-If you’re an advertiser, you advertise a role for just £50.
+If you’re an advertiser, you can advertise a role for just £65.

-Journalism.co.uk: It’s all the name really.
+Journalism.co.uk: It’s all in the name really.
 This is a really good one for both UK and US jobs, with new listings going up almost every day.
-The list is impressively extensive, and ordered by what has been listed most recently, and they encourage as many employers as possible to list salaries publicly.
-They also have an excellent news team who post updates on the industry more widely.
+The list is impressively extensive and ordered by what has been listed most recently, In true good egg style they also encourage as many employers as possible to list salaries publicly.
+They also have an excellent news team that posts updates on the industry more widely.

 Cision JobsWith sections for both journalism and PR jobs, there’s a huge range of stuff on Cision — generally they have more than 100 jobs live at any one time.
 They guarantee that all the internships they list pay at least the National Minimum Wage.